 Tip: head to the koala presentation area where you can hold a koala!

 For something special, adding an animal encounter to your visit is a MUST-DO.
-There is a range of encounters to choose from.
+There is a range of animal encounters to choose from, each offering a unique way to see animals.
 Try a native encounter such as a dingo, koala, snake or sugar glider, or choose something more exotic such as the cotton top tamarins, marmosets, alligator, meerkats, lemurs, or red panda.

 We opted for the Meercat Encounter – and it was absolutely INCREDIBLE!